tgnemecek/core-website/src/collections/pages/leading.md

   * Are not aligned with other leaders or team members about the best actions to take.

-  * Are not communicating as powerfully or confidently as wish.
+  * Can not communicate as powerfully or confidently as wish.

   * Are losing money; have inefficient processes or inadequate capital.

+  * You and others are working too hard for the results you get.
 ---